Data will appear on the technical tab of this

 This species has a range extending at least from

-New York and Connecticut to the Carolinas in the
+New York and Connecticut to Florida and Georgia in the

 common in forests and on lawns with established